 Rev. Ashcroft filled in until the appointment of the new rector, Rev. David Hayes.
 He was instituted to the Provisional Parish in 1954 by Rev. Begbie, Archdeacon of Camden.
 His stay was a short one due to family problems.

 Identities of the time are as follows: Church Committee members, Mrs. Coffee, Stevenson, Weaver, Pell, Fairbairn, Kinnell, Hindmarsh, Dennett and Green, and Mr. Coffee the station master, Geoff Cox, Mr. Williams who owned the Park store, Mr. Steele of Stanwell Tops who ran a Sunday School in his home.
-Mr Styles who owned the store in Postman's Track, Mr. Hammonds a tech. teacher, Mr. Short who worked for the railways at the metropolitan signal box, and Mr. Murray of Otford.
+Mr Styles who owned the store in Postman's Track, Mr. Hammonds a Tech. teacher, Mr. Short who worked for the railways at the Metropolitan Signal Box, and Mr. Murray of Otford.
 Church Wardens were Mr. Styles, East and Hammonds.
 The Mothers' Union had 15 members in 1957, Mrs. East, Hindmarsh, Pell, Hammonds, Stevenson, Coffee and Green.
 The Sunday School was still run by Mrs. Stevenson, although she retired in 1955, handing over to Mrs. East and Mr. McMaker.
-Other identities in the church were Mrs. Smith, Mrs. Bell, Mr. Mitchell, Mr. & Mrs. Taylor, Miss Illingworth , Miss Nell Stevenson, Mr. & Mrs. Fairbother, Mrs. Luck, George Barrett, Mr. & Mrs. Greenway.
+Other identities in the church were Mrs. Smith, Mrs. Bell, Mr. Mitchell, Mr. & Mrs. Taylor, Miss Illingworth , Miss Nell Stevenson, Mr. & Mrs. Fairbrother, Mrs. Luck, George Barrett, Mr. & Mrs. Greenaway.
 The Woman's Guild was run by Mrs. Coffee.
 GFS was led by Mrs. Coffee, East and Luck.
 CEBS was run by Kevin Sims.
 The Table Tennis club was led by Harry Short.
 Organists were Mrs. Kinnell and Mrs. East.
 Caretaking under the watchful eye of Mrs. Pell.
 At Otford the regulars were Mrs. Hamilton, Mr. & Mrs. Murray, Mrs. Vardey, and Mrs. Schubert.
 At Waterfall, Mr. Jackson was the leading light.